Shouts, scuffles and arrests in Nova Scotia over Indigenous lobster fishing | CBC News

 On Monday, Cpl.
 Chris Marshall said the RCMP is patrolling, engaging with the communities and is ready to call in reinforcement from other detachments if needed.

-He said that on Saturday, Mounties from Meteghan RCMP, Digby RCMP, Yarmouth Town RCMP, Annapolis District RCMP, Kings District RCMP, Barrington RCMP and RCMP Traffic Services were present.
+He said that on Saturday, Mounties from Meteghan RCMP, Digby RCMP, Yarmouth Town RCMP, Annapolis District RCMP, Kings District RCMP, Barrington RCMP and RCMP Traffic Services were present at the Saulnierville wharf.

 "That is something that we're continuing to do and that is part of our operational planning when it comes to this.
 So the biggest thing to take away is that we have the resources to try and continue to promote public safety and try to deal with any issues as they come up," said Marshall.
 "The biggest thing is that violence and any criminal activity is not going to be tolerated."